sheldongomes/7IADTChallenge1/README.md

 I created a Dockerfile that will implement this code in a container.
 When running it with Docker the sequence of codes below will be executed:
 - main.py : will be executed to generate all models.
+- eda.py | explainability.py | modeling.py : All analysis code will run and generate graphics and reports.
+- api.main.py : will be executed with uvicorn to keep the API endpoint running.
-A second command will be used to initialize /api/main.py that will expose these models through API in your computer port 8000 (When running the code please ensure this port is not being used by any other application).
+The initialization of /api/main.py will expose these models through API in your computer port 8000 (When running the code please ensure this port is not being used by any other application).
-You can access API documentation in the URL: http://localhost:8000/docs I did create a Postman collection as well, this collection is available in the folder /utils/FIAP_Tech_Challenge_1.postman_collection.json
+You can access API documentation in the URL: __http://localhost:8000/docs__ I did create a Postman collection as well, this collection is available in the folder __/utils/FIAP_Tech_Challenge_1.postman_collection.json__
+All graphics and reports are available to download in the link: __http://localhost:8000/templates/results.html__

-#### Running the code
+#### Running the code with Docker
 Ensure you have Docker installed in your computer.
 Execute steps below:
 ```